Contact

 Emilie Boone

 Emilie Boone is an assistant professor of African American/African Diaspora Arts in the Department of Art History at New York University.
 She researches and teaches the art and visual culture of the African Diaspora with a focus on vernacular photography and global encounters.
-She is the author of A Nimble Arc: James Van Der Zee and Photography (Duke University Press, 2023) and recipient of the Wyeth Foundation for American Art Publication Grant.
+She is the author of A Nimble Arc: James Van Der Zee and Photography (Duke University Press, 2023) which received a Wyeth Foundation for American Art Publication Grant, was honored as a finalist for The National Book Critics Circle Awards John Leonard Prize, and was shortlisted for the MAAH Stone Book Award.

 Her scholarship appears in Art Journal, American Art, Metropolitan Museum of Art Journal, African Arts, and History of Photography.
 Additional essays are included in the first comprehensive publications on the history of Haitian photography and African Canadian art history, as well as museum catalogs by UCLA and the Art Institute of Chicago.
 She has received fellowships and grants from the Institute for Citizens & Scholars (formerly the Woodrow Wilson Foundation), the Metropolitan Museum of Art, the Terra Foundation for American Art, the Smithsonian American Art Museum, and Fulbright.